racarter1215/learning-journal/structure-web-pages-with-html.md

 #### Utilizing a wireframe model to create a web page idea is the best practice, as you can "sort" what type of information will go where on an html file

+#### Another thing to consider is "visual hierarchy".
+Understand what people will be looking at and when/why.
+This will help you prioritize information you want the user to access first to places they will look at or interact with first.
+The longer it takes to find info on a webpage the less likely it is to be found.

+## HTML5

+####